deficollective/defiscan/src/content/protocols/lido-v2.md

 ## Upgradeability

-Most critical contracts in the Lido procotol can be upgraded.
-In particular, this include the main `Lido` contract which holds all the `ETH` staked with Lido, as well as the rewards and withdrawal contracts which receive the yield.
+Most critical contracts in the Lido protocol can be upgraded.
+In particular, this includes the main `Lido` contract which holds all the `ETH` staked with Lido, as well as the rewards and withdrawal contracts that receive the yield.
 Upgrading those contracts could lead to the _loss of user funds_ or _unclaimed yield_.

 The `StakingModule` contracts `NodeOperatorsRegistry` and `CSModule` are also upgradeable.
-Those contracts are responsible for tracking the _Node Operators_ and upgrading those may lead to the _loss of funds_ for _Node Operators_ or trigger the loss of protocol funds to the benefit of the _Node Operators_.
+Those contracts are responsible for tracking the _Node Operators_ and upgrading those may lead to the _loss of funds_ for _Node Operators_ or trigger the loss of protocol funds to the benefit of _Node Operators_.

-Furthermore, the Governance contracts `Voting` and `Agent` may also be upgraded to new logics.
-This could redefine the permissions behind the upgrade of the rest of the Lido contracts.
+Furthermore, the Governance contracts `Voting` and `Agent` may also be upgraded to operate a different logic.
+This could redefine the permissions behind the upgrade and management of the rest of the Lido contracts.

 > Upgradeability score: High

 ## Autonomy

 One dependency of Lido is the need for an oracle to report the state of the beacon chain to Lido's smart contracts on Ethereum.
 The beacon chain of Ethereum is responsible for creating new blocks and ensuring consensus.
-It is made of all the validators who take part in the system with their stake (Proof-of-Stake).
-The state of the beacon chain is not accessible from within Ethereum smart contract.
-This is why an `AccountingOracle` and `ExitBusOracle` are used to report on this data.
+It is made up of all the validators who take part in the system with their stake (Proof-of-Stake).
+The state of the beacon chain is not accessible from within Ethereum smart contracts.
+This is why `AccountingOracle` and `ExitBusOracle` are used to report on this data.
 Lido has a consensus committee made of 9 members who report daily on the state of the beacon chain, 5 of which are necessary for a consensus to be reached.
 The signers are announced and respect our security council requirements.
 If colluding, those members could report false data onchain, which could result in inflation or deflation of `stETH` and lead to loss of protocol funds.

 The _Deposit Security Module_ is another committee critical to the functioning of Lido.
 The _Deposit Security Module_ is made of 6 Guardians (4 necessary for quorum) and handles the deposits linked to the creation of new validators for Lido.
 Each new validator requires 32 ETH and only the _Deposit Security Module_ is allowed to sign off on the deposit.
-This committee was introduced to counter a possible frontrunning attack by node operators to steal the depositted ETH.
+This committee was introduced to counter a possible frontrunning attack by node operators to steal the deposited ETH.
 The attack and the chosen mitigation are explained in this [post](https://research.lido.fi/t/mitigations-for-deposit-front-running-vulnerability/1239) (solution d).
-In case of collusion between 4 members of the security module and the node operator, the ETH depositted into new validators could be stolen, which would lead to loss of user funds.
-The _Deposit Security Module_ does not meet our security council requirements and therefore represents a high risk dependency.
+In case of collusion between 4 members of the security module and the node operator, the ETH deposited into new validators could be stolen, which would lead to loss of user funds.
+The _Deposit Security Module_ does not meet our security council requirements and therefore represents a _high-centralization_ dependency.

 > Autonomy score: High